Reparierer/DerReparierer/smartphones/display_apple_iphone_se_2020/readme.md

  - Check the feel of the home button.
 If it does not react as usual, loosen the screw slightly.
 This screw is generally very loose compared to the others.
  - Switch the device off again and continue with the assembly.

 Do not forget to replace the adhesive.
-This is shown in this [iFixIt instruction](https://www.ifixit.com/Guide/iPhone+Display+Adhesive+Replacement/93983).
+This is shown in this [iFixit instruction](https://www.ifixit.com/Guide/iPhone+Display+Adhesive+Replacement/93983).